HubSpot/react-decorate/README.md

 // ...
 ```

 And that's it.
-Now we can use our `persistenUniqueId` decorator to inject a stateful `uniqueId` function into a stateless component.
+Now we can use our `persistentUniqueId` decorator to inject a stateful `uniqueId` function into a stateless component.

 ```javascript
 import persistentUniqueId from './persistentUniqueId'